Ursulines: Secondary education

 The British philosopher and author Celia Green has written extensively about her time at the Ursuline High School (now Ursuline Academy Ilford) in Ilford, London.
 Angela de Merici inspired the Ursuline Sisters to provide young women with an opportunity to achieve their full potential.
 Throughout their lives, students continue to remain part of the Ursuline community and continue to carry forward the legacy of Angela de Merici, by serving their society.

-There is an Ursuline Convent, in Ranchi, Jharkhand, India.
+There is an Ursuline Convent in Pune, Maharashtra and Ranchi, Jharkhand, India.

 In Thailand, the Ursulines established Mater Dei School in Bangkok in 1928.
 Its elite alumni include Kings Ananda Mahidol and Bhumibol Adulyadej.
 Although an all-girls school, it enrolled boys from Kindergarten through Primary 2.

-In Indonesia, the Ursulines established the Princess Juliana School in Batavia (1912), after its initial establishment as an Ursuline Convent in 1859.
-Now the school is known as St. Ursula Catholic School and is an all-girls school.

 Like their colleges, not all Ursuline secondary schools have remained single-sex.
 Villa Angela Academy, founded in 1878, in Cleveland, Ohio, merged with Marianist (Society of Mary) St. Joseph High School in 1990 forming the coed Villa Angela St. Joseph High School.
 The aforementioned Ursuline Academy in Delaware permits male students in grades 1–3, and Ursuline High School in Youngstown, Ohio, founded in 1905, is fully co-educational.

 Other Ursuline secondary schools in the United States include Beaumont School in Cleveland Heights, Ohio (founded in 1850); Ursuline Academy in San Antonio, TX (founded 1851 - closed 1992); Ursuline Academy in Cincinnati, Ohio (founded in 1898); St. Ursula Academy in Cincinnati, Ohio; the Ursuline Academy of Dedham in Dedham, Massachusetts; Ursuline High School in Santa Rosa, California (founded in 1880); Ursuline Academy in Springfield, Illinois (founded 1857), which was coed from 1981 until it closed in 2007; and St. Joseph's Ursuline Academy in Malone, New York (closed in 1977 and was coed at least from the mid-1960s).
 There are Ursuline secondary schools in Ireland in Thurles, County Tipperary; Waterford, Blackrock, County Cork; and Sligo, Ireland, which have remained single sex.